noahengelking/Fan-Static-Pressure-Logger-MS5607-Arduino-Uno-/README.md

 A low-cost data-logging system for measuring the small static-pressure differential produced by a PC fan, using a piezoresistive barometric sensor and an Arduino Uno.
-Developed for [course / project name].
+Developed for my IB physics Extended Essay.

 ## Overview
 An absolute barometric pressure sensor (MS5607) is sampled over I²C by an